pronovic/hcoop-meetbot/docs/index.rst

 |                   |        | ``#link Agenda at https://whatever/agenda.html like usual``.
 The URL portion of the                |
 |                   |        | message will be turned into an ``<a href>`` in the generated minutes.                              |
 +-------------------+--------+----------------------------------------------------------------------------------------------------+

+*Note:* When you document an action with ``#action``, the bot will try to identify any nick or alias associated with that action, so it can be listed in the **Action Items by Attendee** section of the minutes.
+This works for any nick or alias identified with ``#here`` or ``#nick``, but *only* if the nick or alias can be identified *unambiguously* in the action text --- either surrounded by whitespace or found at the very start or end of the text.
+There are also some special cases for common constructs like parenthesis and colons.
+To avoid confusion, it's best to make your action text as simple and as clear as possible.
+Remember that nicks and aliases are matched case-insensitively, as in IRC itself.

 Administrative Commands
 ~~~~~~~~~~~~~~~~~~~~~~~